EBrandDV/Logistic-Regression-Model/README.md

 ## Overview
 This model is an ongoing project in the making for a data science BA course at Aalborg University.
 A logistic regression model that predicts if an olympic athlete wins a medal.
-The data the model trains with, is in the form of pandas dataframes and comes from a CSV-file with stats on all athletes participating in the modern olympics: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results.
+The data the model trains with, is in the form of pandas dataframes and comes from a CSV-file "athlete_events.csv" with stats on all athletes participating in the modern olympics: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results.

 ## How to use
 * The file marked with 01 is used to apply suplimentary columns to the dataframe, and to prepair it for the model.